Frequently Asked Questions

 5 steps to making your orientation registration:

-1. Log on to your MyUWF account and find the Applicant Next Steps folder.
+1. Log on to your MyUWF account.

-2. Click on Orientation Registration for Undergraduate Students.
+2. Search Orientation Registration for Undergraduate Student.

 Online registration enables you to view the availability of orientation sessions immediately.
 Reservations for each session are limited.
 Once a session date fills to capacity, it is closed.
-A confirmation email with detailed information will be sent two weeks prior to your orientation session.
+A confirmation email with detailed information will be sent prior to your orientation session.
 Once you submit your orientation registration and payment, your space is reserved for the session you selected.

 How much does orientation cost?